Thorbecken/border-princes/backlog.md

 ~~BP-015: Monster wil now lock onto a target.~~

+~~BP-022: Make game skip turn if no order was put into the commandline~~

 BP-016: Game should allow multiple units on the same tile.

 BP-017: Player can raise militia.